-10. Subsequent Events
+11. Subsequent Events

-Management has evaluated subsequent events through the date that the financial statements were available to be issued, June 23, 2017, and determined no items require disclosure.
+Management has evaluated subsequent events through the date that the financial statements were available to be issued June 11, 2021, and determined that other than the matters regarding the continuing impact of the outbreak of COVID-19 described in Note 10, there are no items that require additional disclosure.
 No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.

-SCHEDULE OF COMPENSATION, BENEFITS, AND OTHER PAYMENTS TO AGENCY HEAD FOR THE YEAR ENDED DECEMBER 31, 2016
+LOUISIANA HORSEMEN'S MEDICAL BENEFIT TRUST SCHEDULE OF COMPENSATION, BENEFITS, AND OTHER PAYMENTS TO AGENCY HEAD FOR THE YEAR ENDED DECEMBER 31, 2020